 - Train tea industry management to improve working practices and tackle gender-based violence.

-Improve the livelihoods for smallholder farmers and informal workers.
+Improve the livelihoods of smallholder farmers and informal workers.

 - Support smallholder farmers and informal workers to diversify their incomes through access to entrepreneurship training and finance.